mgalley/sacreBLEU/README.md

 python test_deltableu.py
 ```

-This example shows that a system (systemB) that tends to match references with low weights does much worse than a system matching highly-weighted references according to deltaBLEU, while BLEU finds the two systems essentially indistinguishable:
+This example shows that a system (system2) that tends to match references with low weights does much worse than a system matching highly-weighted references (system1) according to deltaBLEU, while BLEU finds the two systems essentially indistinguishable:

 ```
 BLEU: